sajid-619/my-First-Android-App/README.md

 # Build a Single Screen App

-This project is part of Udacity's Android Basics Nanodegree by Google.
+This project is part of Udacity's Android Basics Nanodegree.